craftercms/docs/source/reference/modules/studio/administration.rst

 For more information on how to use the encryption tool, see :ref:`studio-encryption-tool`.

+.. _main-menu-tool-token-management:

 ^^^^^^^^^^^^^^^^
 Token Management
 ^^^^^^^^^^^^^^^^
-The ``Token Management Tool`` allows the user to manage access tokens used to make API requests on behalf of the user
+The ``Token Management Tool`` allows the user to manage access tokens used to make API requests on behalf of the user and create tokens for accessing a project/site in Preview.

 .. image:: /_static/images/system-admin/main-menu/main-menu-token-management.webp
     :alt: System Administrator - Navigation Menu Token Management Tool